qlik-oss/ci-tools/action-helm-tools/README.md

 # action-helm-tools

-GitHub Action for packaging, testing helm charts and publishing to Artifactory helm repo
+GitHub Action for packaging, testing helm charts and publishing to a helm repo

-_Note this action is written to specifically work with Helm repos in Artifactory_

 ## Optional input